Stock market today: Wall Street falls, bringing the S&P 500 index 10% below its July peak

 A report showed that the measure of inflation preferred by the Federal Reserve remained high last month, but within economists' expectations.
 It also showed spending by U.S. consumers was stronger than expected, even though growth in their incomes fell short of forecasts.

-A separate report said that U.S. consumers' expectations for inflation in the coming year are rising, up to 4.2% from 3.2% last month.
-That's particularly concerning for the Federal Reserve, which fears such expectations could lead to a vicious cycle that worsens high inflation.
+A separate report said that U.S. consumers’ expectations for inflation in the coming year are rising, up to 4.2% from 3.2% last month.
+That’s particularly concerning for the Fed, which fears such expectations could lead to a vicious cycle that worsens high inflation.

-Added all together, the data didn’t change Wall Street’s expectations much for the Federal Reserve’s next move on interest rates.

 The 10-year yield has been catching up the Fed’s main overnight interest rate as the economy remains remarkably solid and as worries rise about how much debt the U.S. government is taking on to pay for its spending.